vixnguyen/timezone-select/README.md

 ### Components (React only)
 ##### `TimezoneSelect`
-Look at example of usage below :down:
+Look at the example of usage below

 ## Usage
 ### React